notsanchez/notsanchez/README.md

 ### About me

-* 👨‍🎓  Analysis and development student in first-year at Universidade Municipal De São Caetano Do Sul;
+* 👨‍🎓  Analysis and development student in first-year at University of Sao Caetano Do Sul;
 * 👩🏻‍💻 I'm currently open for works and proposals;
 * 📚  at moment i'm learning C#, Next, Clean arch and SASS/SCSS for design large scalability projects;